Aeroloutre/This-or-That/README.md

 Hello !
-Theses files build the Linktree to Maotys Things.
+Theses files build a site where you can make dumb choice !